Horror Show

 The Queen Mary

-Scary Thought: This picture shows the ship's most haunted stateroom, B340.
+Scary Thought: This picture shows the Queen Mary's most haunted stateroom, B340.
 It's been featured on SYFY Channel’s "Ghost Hunters" and the British TV series "Most Haunted."

 Room Rates: Starting at $99

-Hotel Highlights & Amenities: *Guests can take a tour through the ship's boiler rooms *On-site museum includes an exhibit on Winston Churchill *Royal Sunday Brunch features 50 dishes from around the world
+Hotel Highlights & Amenities: Guests can take a tour through the ship's boiler rooms, the on-site museum includes an exhibit on Winston Churchill, Royal Sunday Brunch features 50 dishes from around the world